 The Problems With Elliott Wave Theory

-The problem with Elliott Wave theory is that the mapping is always open to broad interpretation; ask ten Elliott Wave theorists the same question, you will get ten different answers.
-Elliott Wave theory is unusable for short-term stock market movement prediction because it is imprecise, and the market can be impacted externally by large macro-economic events.
+The problem with Elliott Wave theory is that the mapping is always open to broad interpretation; ask ten Elliott Wave theorists the same question, and you will get ten different answers.
+Elliott Wave theory is unusable for short-term stock market movement prediction because it is imprecise, and large macroeconomic events can impact the market externally.

 There are some caveats with the Elliott wave theory.
 The first is that it is only proven accurate and statistically relevant on highly liquid stocks or markets, where there is less likelihood of manipulation of prices by a “few strong hands.”

 Elliott himself warns us of this.
 This means that the not-so-liquid elements of the market are not applicable, which means approximately 65% of the total market.